The Invincible Iron Man (comics): "World's Most Wanted" (#8–19)

 With his Extremis powers failing, Stark uploads a virus to destroy all records of the Registration Act, thus preventing Norman Osborn from learning the identities of his fellow heroes.
 The only copy remaining is in Stark's brain, which he is trying to delete bit by bit while on the run in one of his extra armors.
 As Osborn has him hunted as a fugitive, Stark travels worldwide on his quest to wipe out his mental database, going so far as to inflict brain damage on himself.
 When Osborn personally catches up to the debilitated Stark and beats him savagely, Pepper Potts broadcasts the beating worldwide, costing Osborn credibility and giving Stark public sympathy.
 Stark goes into a vegetative state, having previously granted Donald Blake (alter ego of the Norse-god/superhero Thor) power of attorney.
 During this catatonia, Pepper receives a holographic message from Tony revealing a way to 'reboot' his brain, returning him to normal.
-While Donald Blake and Captain America resolve to use this method, Tony offers to remain in his near brain-dead state, if it would make things easier for Pepper.
+While Blake and Captain America resolve to use this method, Tony offers to remain in his near brain-dead state, if it would make things easier for Pepper.